 Somerset DA Thomas' defense attorney calls sex assault case 'political'

 Mar.
-25—SOMERSET, Pa. — Describing the sexual assault case against Somerset County's suspended district attorney as "political," Jeffrey Thomas' defense attorney suggested on Friday that he might raise issues about whether the State Office of Attorney General should prosecute the case.
+26—SOMERSET, Pa. — Describing the sexual assault case against Somerset County's suspended district attorney as "political," Jeffrey Thomas' defense attorney suggested on Friday that he might raise issues about whether the Pennsylvania Office of Attorney General should be prosecuting the case.

 Lazzari-Strasiser, defeated by Thomas in a 2019 election for the county's top prosecutor seat, has worked in the attorney general's office since 2020.
 She no longer works as a prosecutor, either in this case or any others statewide, instead leading a Conviction Integrity Unit that examines questionable sentences handed down years ago to assess whether those punishments were fair.